domino-git/goPointers/README.md

-# The repository goPointers contains examples showing the usage of pointers in Golang
+# The repository contains examples showing the usage of pointers in Golang